Being shy, clumsy and friendly is a large part of Luigi's charm.

-Squick: The fungus, in-universe.
+Squick: The fungus, even in-universe.
 Mario in particular is constantly grossed out by it.

-Visual Effects of Awesome: Much like Jurassic Park, this film had to literally invent new technology to make much of its visual effects look as realistic as they do.
-Unfortunately, Jurassic Park's effects were a much more explicit focus, so it gets more attention for its influence on the industry.
+Visual Effects of Awesome: This film had to literally invent new technology to make much of its visual effects look as realistic as they do:

 Daisy appearing in the sand.